Koozali SME Server: Principle of operation

-The SME Server is oriented toward Small and Medium Enterprise (SME) and home users.
+The SME Server is oriented toward small and medium-sized enterprises (SME) and home users.
 It embrace the KISS principle to allow a basic user to administer a server without an IT department.
 The upstream RHEL has been chosen for year for its long term release cycle, which ease maintenance in a SME context.

-The distribution is known to be easy to install and fast to setup and secure.
+The distribution is known to be easy to install and fast to set up and secure.

 The distro uses a simple but efficient web manager interface to create users, groups, file shares and doing basic administrative tasks.
-Configuration is stored in a flat file database and system of template is then used to generate the configuration files of every core service of the server.
+Configuration is stored in a flat-file database and system of template is then used to generate the configuration files of every core service of the server.
 This guarantee stability of the server in case of manual intervention on the service configuration files, a simple reboot and reconfiguration allow to recover the original state of the server.